Hong Shing Chinese Restaurant

 As you probably have noticed, at the bottom of the board lists all of their social media.
 This is another reason why I’m in love with Hong Shing — they are very in tune with the times and are always on top of their game.
 Trust that they will like/comment on all of your photos from Hong Shing and they also repost to show their thanks and appreciation!
 When I started Instagram, I frequented Hong Shing on a weekly basis and I would post something from every night; Hong Shing kindly reposted quite a bit of my photos to show their thanks.
 Oh, did I mention that they are open until 5AM?
 Yes, they are!
 Me and my boyfriend would find ourselves here at 2AM after his late shift in the kitchen and enjoying dishes from their spicy shrimp to the crispy beef.
 Now onto the food!

 Actually, before we get to the food I have one last awesome thing that they do!
 They do their own cocktails!
 The owner is creating a new take on the Chinese restaurant experience and wants to show the world that not only does tea pair well with Chinese food but cocktails (and other alcoholic beverages) do as well.
 He is trying to put a new world spin on your Chinese dining experience.
+As for his next steps?
+He told us he’s thinking of purchasing some Restaurant inventory management software to keep his business running smoothly.
+How exciting!
 This “Stormy Night in Hong Kong” definitely suited well with the dishes you are able to see and I highly suggest giving it a try when you find yourself in downtown Toronto!

 The above is a spread of food that I enjoyed with a few of my foodie friends when we visited Hong Shing Chinese Restaurant.
 The owner, Colin Li, waited on our table and we asked him to surprise us (mainly, because we couldn’t make up our minds)!